 Childcare facility at the WRC

 The Women’s Resource Center (WRC) provides critical institutional support services for women who require assistance due to issues of sexual and gender-based violence, gender discrimination, and restricted access to education.
-WECO has raised $20,000 to fund a childcare center that will help the WRC expand their services and reach more families, as well as prepare the next generation through an early education childcare program.
+WECO raised the funds for a childcare center that will help the WRC expand their services and reach more families, as well as prepare the next generation through an early education childcare program.
 As a result of the childcare center, the WRC will also be able to offer more in-center workshops and counseling to women in the area.

 Support the WRC childcare program with us.